Cover photo by Rob Dickinson.

 Length up to 27mm; Wingspan reaches 49mm.

-Males are most similar to Trithemis kirbyi.
+Male Red Groundlings are most similar to the Orange-winged Dropwing (Trithemis kirbyi).
 Both species are bright red with amber wing panels.
 Brachythemis lacustris differs in having a squat build, with shorter, broader abdomens and an un-tapered waist.
-In addition Brachythemis lacustris has bi-coloured pterostigmas and deep red-brown eyes with dark lines.
+In addition Brachythemis lacustris has bi-coloured pterostigmas and deep red-brown eyes with dark lateral lines.

-Females differ from Trithemis kirbyi by having a squat build, bi-coloured pterostigmas, different abdomen patterns and eyes with dark lines.
+Females also differ from Trithemis kirbyi by having a squat build, bi-coloured pterostigmas, different abdomen patterns and eyes with dark lateral lines.

 Click here for more details on identification.